techlib/celus/docs/tags.rst

-Organization admins   Only administrators or specified organization can perform the action Consortium admins     Only consortium administrators can perform the action Owner                 Only the owner/creator of the tag/tag class can perform the action System                No user can perform the action, it is reserved internally for Celus
+Organization admins   Only administrators or specified organization can perform the action Consortium admins     Only consortium administrators can perform the action Owner                 Only the owner/creator of the tag/tag class can perform the action System                No user can perform the action, it is reserved internally for CELUS
 ====================  ====================================================================

 Combining the above access rights with different values allows creating tags for a wide variety of